JabRef/JabRefOnline/_sections/40-help.md

 ## Documentation

-Documentation is available at <http://help.jabref.org>.
+Documentation is available at <https://help.jabref.org>.
+There was a huge effort to generate a German user manual.
+You find it at <https://manuals.jabref.org>.

 ## FAQ

-Frequently asked questions are available at <http://help.jabref.org/>.
+Frequently asked questions are available at <https://help.jabref.org/en/#faq>.

 ## General Support